 It is often understood that few simple fixes here and there can make the difference in conversion rates.
 Changing the design, colour of a button or reworking on a headline and hoping for the best is not what CRO is all about.
 It is much more than these.

 It doesn’t mean minor changes are worthless but, they would surely not give a great boost to your conversion.
 The actual booster would be the right combination of:

 - Clear and informative copy on your website;

 - Limited and simple steps leading up to conversion;

 - Clear navigation and much more…

-Testing is necessary, but when you are testing and when it is actually required that too the right way and right things is more important.
+Testing is necessary, but when you are testing and when it is required to the right way and right things is more important.
 You need to test only those elements that can impact your conversion rate and the overall user experience of your website.
-Although there is no set rule of potential hindrances to conversion, but you make your testing effective by putting in an effort to test and collect the qualitative data.
+Although there is no set rule of potential hindrances to conversion, you make your testing effective by putting to test and collect the qualitative data.
 User testing is important as it displays how users will interact with your website.
 Collecting feedback is equally helpful.
 But all other tests must be done when you think it is going to impact your conversion, not for the sake of testing.

 Conversion rate optimization is quite a tricky and necessary step that can lead you to success.
 Better regularly look for new tricks and keep yourself abreast with the up-to-date CRO game.
 As there is no one-size-fits-all solution or technique for optimizing conversion, the best idea is to rely on your company data to take in the right decision.
 Stay off these ‘myths’ as most of them are irrelevant and cannot find any place in your case.